NoroffFEU/development-platforms/firebase-case-study.md

 * Dependence on Google: Firebase is owned and operated by Google, which means that users are dependent on the company for support and maintenance.
 While this can be seen as a strength in terms of stability and reliability, some developers may prefer to have more control over their data and infrastructure and may prefer a more independent solution.

 ## Comparison
-Comparison of Firebase with other backend-as-a-service platforms:
+Comparison of Firebase with other BAAS platforms:

-Firebase can be compared to other backend-as-a-service platforms such as AWS Amplify, Back4app, and Parse Server.
+Firebase can be compared to other BAAS platforms such as AWS Amplify, Back4app, and Parse Server.
 When comparing these platforms, it is important to consider factors such as the available services, ease of use, and scalability.

 Firebase stands out for its real-time database, user authentication, and cloud storage features.
 These features make it an attractive option for developers looking to build real-time applications that need fast and reliable data synchronization and user management.